-Over 90 per cent of those surveyed also said that PC gaming fosters better peer-level socialising and helps make new friends.
+Over 90 percent of those surveyed also said that PC gaming fosters better peer-level socializing and helps make new friends.

 “The ongoing pandemic has changed the world as we knew it.
 Amid this chaos, given the need of people to find themselves a stress buster and a tool to connect with friends and family, the gaming sector has witnessed a strong boost,” Vickram Bedi, Senior Director, Personal Systems-HP India Market, told IANS.

 Women (58 per cent) lead men (52 per cent) in preferring PCs in their choice of gaming device.

 “HP is committed to innovating its product offerings to cater to the user requirements.
 Additionally, in HP’s continued endeavour to promote the young Indian gamers, a scholarship has recently been announced which will provide international exposure to Indian gamers along with training and financial support to sharpen their skills,” Bedi informed.

 The preference for moving to PCs for gaming was led by Millennials and Gen Z respondents (70 per cent), as well as by casual and enthusiast gamers (75 per cent).